avannaa/illuminati-zone/aim.md

 when you move 69 PB, the angle will have changed, probably even quite considerably so (depending on how far the hole is).

 if you aren't accounting for it, this effect can be quite dangerous in situations where the wind influence is high, or the wind isn't too lateral.
-this is also very dangerous in situations with ugly slopes, since the "effective slope" can change very quickly. like, aiming at the hole you have 8.6 breaks, but after aiming it's now 9.2 breaks..
+this is also very dangerous in situations with ugly slopes, since the "effective slope" can change very quickly. like, aiming at the hole you have 8.6 breaks, but after aiming it's now 9.4 breaks..

 so, you can either consider that somehow during calculation, or recalculate everything after aiming.
-it's just important to know that this is a thing that exists~
+it's just important to know that it is a thing that exists~

 # final thoughts

 wind and slope influence decrease VERY quickly as you use less % power, so dunking with low %s is extremely efficient.
-the only drawback is that you don't get pangs ;(
+the only drawback is that you don't get many pangs ;(

 why are slopes terrifying? on one hand, it's difficult to read the slope correctly out of the user interface and, to make things worse, most excels use inaccurate formulae for slopes.
 that ends up resulting in quite understandable slopephobia 👀